WouterSpekkink/SquinkyVCV/docs/thread-booster.md

 * In Windows, the boost setting works, and does not require admin rights.
 The real time setting always fails, even when running as admin.
 * On mac, both settings work, and neither requires running as root.
 * On Linux (Ubuntu 16) there is only a single non-real-time priority, so the boosted setting fails.
-The real-time setting does work if you sudo rack.
+The real-time setting will only succeed if you run Rack as root, which is not advised.

 If you try this plugin, be aware that changing Rack’s thread priority behind its back may cause some things to misbehave.
 We have not seen this happen, but it’s a real possibility.
 Running in the real-time policy could lock your computer up, although this seems unlikely since there will only be one audio thread running at this elevated policy.
 Running at any elevated priority could make something in VCV or the plugins misbehave or glitch.

 Note that Thread Booster has no effect on the main VCV Rack process, or its UI thread - it only affects the audio thread.

+Another limitation is that Thread Booster does not boost the thread(s) that move data between Rack's audio engine and the Audio (sound card) Module(s).

 ## Questions for testers